calyston/pong-game/README.md

 # Pong Game

-A starter project for a basic pong game using SVGs.
+A project for a basic pong game using SVGs.
 Background, logo, and music belong to SEGA's Out Run (1986).

 ## How To Play
-Controls for Player 1: W to move the paddle up, S to move the paddle down.
+* Controls for Player 1: W to move the paddle up, S to move the paddle down.
-Controls for Player 2: Up Arrow to move the paddle up, Down Arrow to move the paddle down.
+* Controls for Player 2: Up Arrow to move the paddle up, Down Arrow to move the paddle down.
-Press spacebar to pause the game.
+* Press spacebar to pause the game.

 ## Rules
 * The first player to reach 5 points gets an increase in their paddle size.